Washington native Keri Bell continues to build skydiving legacy and inspire others with her feats

 Curtis described Bell as one of the best multidisciplinary skydivers — proficient in formation, accelerated freefall, freeflying, swooping and all other types of jumps — in the country.
 Bell was part of a group of women who, at one point, held the world record for specific formation jumps.

-Despite her success, Bell took a break from traveling for the sport about 14 years ago to help run Kapowsin Air Sports, now located in Shelton, with her husband, Jeff, and her brother Andy Farrington
+Despite her success, Bell took a break from traveling for the sport about 14 years ago to help run Kapowsin Air Sports, now located in Shelton, with her husband, Jeff, and her brother Andy Farrington.

 Bell became an instructor examiner, a teacher at all levels, in all disciplines, who is also tasked with training new instructors, and guesses she does about 400 to 500 jumps per year.
 Curtis believes Bell may be the only woman to hold the title in the entire country.